 Create original, catchy and memorable lyrics from scratch.
 Learn how to generate lyrics from your every day experiences.
 Learn about structure, creating a hook, imagery, scanning & rhythm.
-In class you will edit and refine your work, listen to and analyse songs in a variety of modern genres, and discuss and show your work with constructive feedback.
+In this online class you will edit and refine your work, listen to and analyse songs in a variety of modern genres, and discuss and show your work with constructive feedback.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.